IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 - Misdirection or deceiving links (such as to sites which hijack the browser, rickroll, etc.).
 - Anything illegal.
 - Defame, abuse, harass, stalk, threaten or otherwise violate the rights of others.
-- Identify or speculate as to the identity of any pseudonymous user
+- Identify or speculate as to the identity of any pseudonymous user. *The exception to this being Admins ruling out users who have already been banned using a different username*
 - Soliciting passwords or personally identifying information for commercial or unlawful purposes
 - Posting content in respect of any matter that is currently before the courts